richtastic/ff/src/3DR/wiki/app.md

 => if any perimeter-neighbor's normals are > theta (45~90 degrees)?
 	=> smooth?

+- if an edge-triangle intersection is not solvable -> set as boundary
+	- to stop?

 - 3D oct-tree objects within distance of circular plane & triangular plane